shawnmckinney/wicket-sample/README-ENABLE-FORTRESS.md

 3. Restart tomcat for new settings to take effect.

+ Note: The proxy is a shim that uses a [URLClassLoader](http://docs.oracle.com/javase/7/docs/api/java/net/URLClassLoader.html) to reach its implementation libs.
+It prevents the realm impl libs, pulled in as dependency to web app, from interfering with the container’s system classpath thus providing an error free deployment process free from classloader issues.
+The proxy offers the flexibility for each web app to determine its own version/type of security realm to use, satisfying a variety of requirements related to web hosting and multitenancy.

 4. Add the Java EE security required artifacts

  If you are using the wicket-sample source, this is already done.
 It includes wicket components